composewell/streamly-coreutils/design/design.md

 * yes

   ```
-       yes :: String -> IO ()
+         yes :: (IsStream t, MonadAsync m) => m a -> t m a

-         print the string indefinitely - if string is empty, keeps printing "y"
-         (Or should we generate an infinite stream using repeatM instead ? )
+         Generate an infinite stream using S.repeatM

   ```